Category Archives: Creative Process

 Jeff Koons–

 “When you’re looking at a Jeff Koons photograph,” says Nandini Makrandi, “you’re not necessarily looking for him to be a technically excellent photographer.
-The interest is in how he translates the vision he is known for into the medium of photography?
+The interest is in how he translates the vision he is known for into the medium of photography.
 Is his puckish sensibility and his sense of humor present in his images?”
 Koons presents the viewer with photographs in which eroticism blends into absurdity.
-The eye is caught by the garish color and provacative poses, only to have the response end in bemused laughter.
+The eye is caught by the garish color and provocative poses, only to have the response end in bemused laughter.

 Why not send a veteran war photographer to photograph the Oscar-worthy actors one year?
 Or commission a gallery of Olympians by an artist with a very personal iconography, rather than by a sports photographer?